hsiaosiyuan0/july/README.md

 JSX does not include the `for` and `if` statements, despite there maybe deep meaning behind this behavior, control flows are flexible and useful at sometimes.
 July provides them out-of-box.

 It's in development, stay tuned.
+[Early viewing](packages/demo-with-react/README.md)